 Interestingly, Stewart writes that the Incan stairs were rediscovered only in the 1980s; before that time, Inca Trail trekkers took an alternate, roundabout route to Wiñay Wayna.
 The older route is no longer maintained or passible.

-Yaneth was waiting for us at the fork in the trail when we arrived around 5:30pm, 15 minutes before sunset.
+Yaneth was waiting for us at the fork in the trail when we arrived around 5:30 pm, 15 minutes before sunset.
 We were clearly the last ones from the group.
-Rachel’s knees were in really bad shape by this point and I could feel that the Molefoam was not having the desired effect any longer on my feet but there was no time to reapply it.
+Rachel’s knees were in really bad shape by this point.
+I could feel that the Molefoam on my feet had slipped, but there was no time to reapply it.

-Yaneth told us the shortcut would take 20-30 minutes, but it actually took 45.
+Yaneth told us the shortcut would take 20-30 minutes, but it actually took closer to 45.
 The shortcut was a seemingly endless series of switchbacks.
 The soil was soft, which was more comfortable to walk on than the Incan stone, but it was actually rather slippery in places.
 I almost fell a few times.
-Rachel actually slipped and fell on her butt and damaged her hiking pole in the process.
-(She says no trek is complete for her without a fall!)
+Rachel actually did slip and fell on her butt, damaging her hiking pole in the process.
+(Looking on the bright side, she says no trek is complete for her without a fall!)
 It was quite dark by the time we approached the campsite.

-Maybe 10 or 15 minutes before arrival, two Peru Treks porters came up.
+Maybe 10 or 15 minutes outside of camp, two Peru Treks porters came up the trail.
 “Mochilla?” one asked me.
 He was offering to take my backpack!
 I was embarrassed enough about us being dead last in the group.
 I had no intention of surrendering my backpack (and my dignity) for the last little bit of hiking that remained.

 “No, gracias,” I replied.
 Rachel kept her backpack as well.
 Even when we came to the campground, there were still a few minutes of hiking to go, as various groups were camped on different levels, which appeared to be terraces.
 Our group was on a low level, no doubt a coveted spot due to its proximity to the checkpoint.
-We arrived at our campsite just before 6:15pm.
-The Molefoam I’d applied at Sayacmarca had slid off the hot spots on my big toes.
-It wasn’t surprising given how sweaty my feet were, but I now had two huge and painful blisters.
+We arrived at our campsite just before 6:15 pm.
+The hot spots I’d felt on my feet at Sayacmarca were now two huge blisters.
 Rachel was practically hobbling due to knee pain.